Leonard Bosack: Background

 Born in Pennsylvania in 1952 to Polish Catholic family, Bosack graduated from La Salle College High School in 1969.
 In 1973, Bosack graduated from the University of Pennsylvania School of Engineering and Applied Science, and joined the Digital Equipment Corporation (DEC) as a hardware engineer.
 In 1979, he was accepted into Stanford University, and began to study computer science.
 During his time at Stanford, he was credited for becoming a support engineer for a 1981 project to connect all of Stanford's mainframes, minis, LISP machines, and Altos.

-His contribution was to work on the network router that allowed the computer network under his management to share data from the Computer Science Lab with the Business School's network.
+His contribution was to work on the network router that allowed the computer network under his management to share data from the Computer Science Lab with the Stanford Graduate School of Business' network.
 He met his wife Sandra Lerner at Stanford, where she was the manager of the Business School lab, and the couple married in 1980.
 Together in 1984, they started Cisco in Menlo Park.